-New American Workforce works with businesses to assist their eligible immigrant employees with the citizenship process so they become full participants in the workplace, community, and economy.
-Statistics show a direct correlation between immigrant integration and happier, more effective workers that directly impacts business profitability.
+New American Workforce works with businesses to assist their eligible immigrant employees with the citizenship process so they become full participants in the workplace, community and economy.
+Statistics show a direct correlation between immigrant integration and happier, more effective workers, which directly impacts business profitability.

 New American Workforce facilitates accessible citizenship assistance through a two-step process that targets legal permanent residents at their workplace.

 The project is now operational in 8 cities with high concentrations of legal permanent residents:

 New York City area